 \subsection{Online vs Offline Experiments}

-We previously advocated for real-world considerations when developing a \ac{ML} model (Section~\ref{sec:model}).
+We previously advocated for real-world considerations when developing an \ac{ML} model (Section~\ref{sec:model}).
 We also advocate for real-world considerations when evaluating the developed solutions.
 Each evaluation should consider the scenario in which it will be applied.
 A major implication of this requirement is that online and offline solutions must be evaluated using distinct criteria.
 Offline solutions are often leveraged by security companies in their internal analysis (e.g., an AV company investigating whether a given payload is malicious or not to develop a signature for it that will be distributed to the customers in the future).
-Online solutions, in turn, are leveraged by the endpoints installed in the user machines (e.g., a real-time AV monitoring a process behavior, a packet filter inspecting the network traffic, so on).
+Online solutions, in turn, are leveraged by the endpoints installed in the user machines (e.g., a real-time AV monitoring a process behavior, a packet filter inspecting the network traffic, and so on).
 Due to their distinct nature, offline solutions are much more flexible than online solutions.
-Whereas offline solutions can rely on complex models that are run on large-clusters, online solutions must be fast enough to be processed in real-time without adding a significant performance overhead to the system.
-Moreover, offline solutions can collect huge amounts of data during a sandboxed execution and thus input them to models relying on large moving window for classification.
-Online solutions, in turn, operate on memory-limited environments and aim to detect the threat as soon as possible.
+Whereas offline solutions can rely on complex models that are run on large clusters, online solutions must be fast enough to be processed in real time without adding a significant performance overhead to the system.
+Moreover, offline solutions can collect huge amounts of data during a sandboxed execution and thus input them into models relying on a large moving window for classification.
+Online solutions, in turn, operate in memory-limited environments and aim to detect the threat as soon as possible.
 Thus, they cannot rely on large moving windows.
-These differences must be considered when evaluating the models so as to avoid common pitfalls, such as applying the same criteria for both applications.
-Due to their distinct nature, online solutions are expected to present more FNs than offline solutions, as they have to fast decide about the threat.
-On the other hand, offline solutions will detect more samples, as they have more data to decide, but the detection is likely to happen later than in an online detector, only after multiple windows (e.g., when a malware already infected the system and/or when a remote payload already exploited a vulnerable application).
+These differences must be considered when evaluating the models to avoid common pitfalls, such as applying the same criteria for both applications.
+Due to their distinct nature, online solutions are expected to present more false negatives than offline solutions, as they have to make fast decisions about the threat.
+On the other hand, offline solutions will detect more samples, as they have more data to decide, but the detection is likely to happen later than in an online detector, only after multiple windows (e.g., when malware already infected the system and/or when a remote payload already exploited a vulnerable application).
 For a more complete security treatment, modern security solutions should consider hybrid models that employ multiple classifiers, each one with a distinct window size~\cite{9061034}.